simonjulianl/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 &#8291;3.
-If there is any error, the command would turn red as indicated by **1** and the feedback would be given in the feedback box at **2**.
+If there are any errors, the command would turn red as indicated by **1** and feedback would be given in the feedback box, as seen by **2**.
-In this case, the error is because we are using invalid time format, which is in the form of `2022-09-15-14-00`.
+In this case, the error caused by an invalid time format, in the form `2022-09-15-14-00`, being supplied to `START_TIME`.
 Fix the issue and press enter again!
 Now the command should work correctly!

 ![tut-activity-error](images/activityug/tut_activity_error.png)